ansible/awx/docs/auth/session.md

 * The maximum number of concurrent login for one user should be configurable by `SESSIONS_PER_USER`, and over-limit user sessions should be warned by websocket.
 * When a user's password is changed, all her sessions should be invalidated and deleted.
-* User should not be able to authenticate either HTTPS(S) request or websocket connect using invalid sessions.
+* User should not be able to authenticate by HTTPS(S) request nor websocket connect using invalid sessions.
 * No existing behavior, like job run, inventory update or callback receiver, should be affected by session auth.